Overclocking can run your CPU at its highest speed, and you can enjoy two times more performance from the same CPU.

 Things You Need to Look For In An Overclocked CPU

 There are several things you can look for whenever you are tracing an overclocked CPU.
-Before starting the overclocking process, you need to check for the clock speed, cooling system, power supply, BIOS settings, and compatibility.
+Before starting overclocking, you must check for the clock speed, cooling system, power supply, BIOS settings, and compatibility.
 It will reduce the risk of component damage.

 1. Clock Speed